-Between one-third and one-half (33-50 percent) of Cooperation Framework outcome (and output) indicators measure changes in gender equality and the empowerment of women in line with SDG targets, including SDG 5.
+More than half of Cooperation Framework outcome (and output) indicators measure changes in gender equality and the empowerment of women in line with SDG targets, including SDG 5.

-This indicator meets minimum standards, as 40% of the indicators in UNSDCF 2021-2025 results framework are gender sensitive.
-There is no change from the 2020 review.
+Scoring: From meeting minimum requirements in 2020, this indicator now exceeds minimum standards, as 53% of the indicators (40 of 76) in the UNSDCF 2021-2025 results framework are gender sensitive.